 ECO 4401.
-Advanced Microeconomics (3).
+Intro to Math Economics (3).
 Prerequisites: ECO 2013, ECO 2023, and MAC 2311.
 This course uses mathematical techniques such as probability, matrix algebra, and calculus to better understand fundamental principles of economics and applies these techniques to policy analysis.

 ECO 4421.
 Introduction to Econometrics (3).
 Prerequisite: ECO 3431.
 This course introduces statistical inference, estimation theory, model building, and forecasting methods.
 Emphasis is on model building and policy analysis.
 Extensive use is made of PC econometric software.